ClearCB/kata-roman-numerals/README.md

 ## Description

-The porpouse of this kata is to create an application that translate a roman number into a decimal number.
-Trying to follow the rules of it to keep a valid translation using regex and enum types.
+The porpouse of this kata is to create an application that translate a valid roman number into a decimal number.

 The roman rules of numeration that we follow are located [here](https://en.wikipedia.org/wiki/Roman_numerals) (we also checked the spanish wikipedia of it)